 A black female student found a noose made of rubber bands in a common area in her dormitory on the campus in Kenosha on Wednesday and later received a threatening note, WISN-TV, the ABC affiliate in Milwaukee, reported today.

-After the initial threatening note and noose were discovered, “fliers were found listing several black students by name, (saying) that they would die in two days,” radio station WTAQ reported.
+After the initial threatening note and noose were discovered, “flyers were found listing several black students by name, (saying) that they would die in two days,” radio station WTAQ reported.

 Dave Buchanan, the university’s director of public information, did not immediately return calls seeking comment, and other administrators also didn’t return calls from Hatewatch.